 The martial arts are known for “The Black Belt”.
 Depending on the style of martial arts there are different color belt systems that mark the pathway from white belt (a beginner) to a black belt (someone who is more advanced).

-In our Children’s Martial Arts System, we’ve divided the journey to black belt into 4 age-specific groups.
+In our Children’s Martial Arts System, we’ve divided the journey to black belt into specific age groups.
 Each of those groups is divided into 9 Belts.
 And each Belt is divided into 10 stripes.

 When a child starts martial arts, Black Belt is the goal, but it is far away and often difficult for a student to conceptualize.
 The nice thing about our martial arts progression system that the journey is broken down into such small steps that I’ve mentioned above.